+The African Studies Program has long been recognized as one of the leading centers for the interdisciplinary study of Africa.
 We are committed to being one of the nation's leading programs for the interdisciplinary study of Africa.
 Our diverse research, teaching, and outreach activities promote greater understanding and appreciation of the continent and its people.
 We also promote the study of Africa in global perspective by cooperating with other area-studies programs, international centers, professional schools, and departments inside and outside Indiana University.
 All of our activities are conducted in accordance with our values stressing integrity, excellence, diversity, community, collaboration, and creativity.

 Upcoming Events ♦ Announcements

-Spring 2017 African Languages Tea TimeBegins January 26 | 11:00am - 1:00pm | SGIS Atrium
+African Languages Tea TimeTuesday, November 28 | Noon - 2:00pm | GISB Atrium

 Join us for tea, snacks, and African language and culture!
 Meet our African language instrutors and current students and learn about Swahili!